2026

 -

-Herbal Folklore: Bringing Plants to Life Through Story
+Herbal Folklore: Bringing Plants to Life Through Story with JoLynn Makelin

 This class explores the traditional stories, folklore, and cultural roots of key medicinal plants, bringing them to life beyond their physical uses.
 Through storytelling and historical context, you’ll gain a deeper connection to the plants and a richer understanding of how they’ve been used across generations.
 This class weaves tradition, observations, and meaning to strengthen your relationship with the herbs you use.